Replicable Reinforcement Learning: Preliminaries

-\begin{definition}[Parallel Sampling] Let $\mdp$ denote an arbitrary MDP, then a call to the parallel sampling subroutine $\parallelsampling$ returns exactly one sample $s_{i}' \sim \gm((s_i, a_i))$ for every state-action pair $(s_i, a_i)$ in $\states \times \actions$ of $\mdp$ using a generative model. \end{definition} \ifarxiv \else \fi \paragraph{Episodic Setting} The second setting we consider is one in which an algorithm does have to explore the MDP before it can obtain an optimal policy.
-More precisely, we consider the episodic setting where, in every episode $t \in \{1, 2, ..., T\}$, the agent starts in a position $s_0 \sim \mu$ and interacts with the environment for a fixed amount of time $H$.
-At any step $h \in [1, H]$, the agent is in some state $s_h$, selects an action $a_h$, and a new state $s_{h+1}$ is generated using $\gm((s_h, a_h))$.
-Gathering a trajectory $\tau = (s_0, a_0, r_0, .., s_H, a_H, r_H)$ under policy $\pi$ can be thought of as a draw from a distribution $\tau \sim P^{\pi}_{\mdp}(\tau)$.
-Here, we will omit the sub-and superscripts when clear from context.
+\begin{definition}[Parallel sampling] Let $\mdp$ denote an arbitrary MDP.
+Then a call to the parallel sampling subroutine $\parallelsampling$ returns exactly one sample $s_{i}' \sim \gm((s_i, a_i))$ for every state-action pair $(s_i, a_i)$ in $\states \times \actions$ of $\mdp$ using a generative model. \end{definition} \ifarxiv \else \fi \paragraph{Episodic setting} The second setting we consider is one in which an algorithm does have to explore the MDP before it can obtain an optimal policy.
+More precisely, we consider an episodic setting where, in every episode $e \in \{1, 2, ..., E\}$, the agent starts in a position $s_0 \sim \mu$ and interacts with the environment for a fixed amount of time $H$.
+At any step $h \in [1, H]$, the agent is in some state $s_h$, selects an action $a_h$, receives a reward $r_h$ and transitions to a new state $s_{h+1}$.
+Gathering a trajectory $\tau = (s_0, a_0, r_0, .., s_H, a_H, r_H)$ of states, actions and rewards under policy $\pi$ can be thought of as a draw from a distribution $\tau \sim P^{\pi}_{\mdp}(\tau)$.
+We will omit the sub-and superscripts when clear from context.
+For consistency with the remaining analysis, we work with a $\gamma$-discounted version of the problem.